 We produce our research in a range of formats.
-These include peer-reviewed monographs, policy papers and an academic journal.
+These include peer-reviewed books, policy papers and an academic journal.
 We also publish books in association with academic publishing houses.
-Much of this work can be downloaded for free from our website; alternatively you can purchase hard copies of our publications or subscribe to receive them regularly.
+Much of this work can be downloaded free of charge from our website; alternatively you can purchase hard copies of our publications or subscribe to receive them regularly.

 The IEA accepts no tied funding for its research and publications from corporations.
 The independence of the editorial process is also guaranteed by a blind peer review process.
-IEA books, monographs and Discussion Papers are blind peer reviewed by independent academics or other experts in the field.
+IEA books, journal articles and Discussion Papers are blind peer reviewed by independent academics or other experts in the field.
 Exceptions are made in particular cases, for example when lectures are published.
-Briefings and Current Controversies are only internally reviewed.
+Briefings and Current Controversies are internally reviewed by academic members of staff.

 Briefings and Current Controversies are generally designed to provide briefings on important issues of current economic controversy.
-They are often produced rapidly, can be relatively brief and are not externally peer reviewed.
+They are often produced rapidly, can be relatively short in length and are not externally peer reviewed.
 Sometimes they provide a review of other published work on a topical subject.